gavJackson/CV/README.md

 **Head of Frontend development**, Permanent, Remote, May 2015 - Oct 2018

-In 2015, I was offered a 5% stake in the company and the permanent position of Head of Frontend Development and in 2018 we sold Digital Keystone to Dunstan Thomas in my first multi-million pound company exit.
+In 2015, I was offered a 5% stake in the company and the permanent position of Head of Frontend Development where I focused on productising my frontend framework which was a successful strategic move to create value for the company, as in 2018 we sold Digital Keystone to Dunstan Thomas in my first multi-million pound company exit.

 **Lead Frontend developer**, Contract, Remote, Apr 2012 - May 2015

-In 2012 I was promoted to Lead Frontend developer at Digital Keystone where I designed and built the frontend of the multi award-winning frontend framework, known as Adaptive Portal (later renamed to Integro CX at Dunstan Thomas).
-We used my frontend framework to deliver enterprise level client projects, mainly in financial services.
-Adaptive Portal also won the Platforum 'Best in show' award.
-Creating a frontend framework as a product was a strategic move to create value for the company.
+In 2012 I was promoted to Lead Frontend developer at Digital Keystone where I started designing and building my frontend framework, which we used to deliver enterprise level client projects, mainly in financial services.
+My framework also won the Platforum 'Best in show' award.

 **Flex developer**, Contract, Bath, Mar 2011 - Apr 2012